 They show poor academic performance

-Children growing up in an abusive household show poor academic performance.
+Children growing up in abusive households show poor academic performance.
 Constant stress, social anxiety, physical ailment and aggressive behaviour are primary factors for this.
 They are also more likely to drop out of school and less likely to pursue education again.
 Due to this, they also have difficulty getting a proper well-paying job.
 As a result, financial crisis follows them throughout their lives.

 Teenagers use drugs and alcohol as a coping mechanism

 As opposed to young children who become clingy and blame themselves for domestic violence, teenagers blame others and withdraw themselves from society.
-They either impossible self-isolation on themselves or hang out with the wrong crowd.
-They turn towards drugs and alcohol to take the pain away or make them numb.
+They either impossible self-isolation in themselves or hang out with the wrong crowd.
+They turn to drugs and alcohol to take the pain away or make them numb.
 Although substance abuse is a main coping mechanism, it is not the only one.
 Self -harm such as cutting oneself, burning or bruising oneself is another form of coping that can lead up to suicide.
 Early sexual activity and aggression towards peers and sometimes, even parents are also common in teenagers living in abusive homes.

 They are more likely to become offenders or victims in their marriages too